-- Put away all the objects that were used to construct the altar that represented the Temple. - Remove the tribe table tents. - Let the group performing the Ezra presentation know when they come in the schedule. - Add "Persian Empire," "539," "Rebuild Temple," "Macedonian Empire," "Egyptian Empire," "320," "Syrian Empire," "198," "Roman Empire," and "63" to the time line poster. - Communicate with the person running the projection about when to show the Imperial History video (www.mapsofwar.com/ind/imperial-history.html).
-Instruct them to stop the video when it gets to the Roman Empire. - Ask someone to be prepared to read Isaiah 45:1-7 out loud from the Participant Guide p.
-90. - Plan a short service of rededication with the worship leader to end the session.
+- Set the room up like it was in the Creation and Fall sessions OR remove all the tables and have people sitting in a circle (this works if the group size does not exceed 30 or 40). - Put away all the objects that were used to construct the altar that represented the Temple. - Have on hand a small table, one candle, and the tablecloth used for the altar to set up later during this session to symbolize the second temple that the people rebuilt after returning from Exile. - Remove the tribe table tents. - Let the group performing the Ezra presentation know when they come in the schedule. - Add "Persian Empire," "539," "Rebuild Temple," "Macedonian Empire," "Egyptian Empire," "320," "Syrian Empire," "198," "Roman Empire," and "63" to the time line poster. - Communicate with the person running the projection about when to show the Imperial History video (mapsofwar.com/ind/imperial-history.html).
+Instruct them to stop the video when it gets to the Roman Empire. - Ask someone to be prepared to read Isaiah 45:1-7 out loud from the Participant Guide on page 90. - Plan a short service of rededication with the worship leader to end the session. - Hang a blank poster-size paper in the front of the room.
+Lay out a few large markers for signing.